villeval/blog/content/post/gear.md

 ---
-title: "What I use for coding?"
+title: "My setup"
 date: 2020-01-09T00:00:00+02:00
-description: "Here is a list of equipment, which I use day to day for my work and personal projects."
+description: "Here is a list of equipment, which I use day to day for my work, my personal projects etc."
 author: "Ville Valtonen"
 draft: false
 featured: true